 Stripping away our ideas about the world and seeing it as it really is means two things:

-Date: written with a tinge of bitterness in a visionary moment sometime way back in the last century (just look at that archaic 4.0 source :-).
+Written with a tinge of bitterness in a visionary moment sometime way back in the last millennium.